-Example shows how to send an automatic confirmation after a customer has placed an order on a legacy application that lacks email support.
 The email data is generated by a custom application or script.
-The email body contains a header and footer (header.txt and footer.txt files), the customer's details, a list of items purchased, shipping costs and final price.
+The email body contains a header and footer (header.txt and footer.txt files), the customer's details, a list of items purchased, shipping costs and a final price.
 A copy should also be sent to the accounting department for the record.

-* We recommend to use CONFIG parameter for each customer email with a date and time in the filename, so that you have a record of sent emails, and can resend them if necessary.
+We recommend to use CONFIG argument for each customer email with a date and time in the filename, so that you have a record of sent emails, and can resend them if necessary.
 But for the sake of this example, we will not use one.

 febootimail -SERVER smtp.example.com